 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-The exact extent of garden grounds should be ascertained by reference to the Title Deeds.
+The exact extent of the boundary should be confirmed via the title deeds.